Windsor-Essex Market Report

 Windsor-Essex has outperformed the province and most markets in Southern Ontario over the past 5 years.
 This can be widely attributed to the relative affordability of Windsor homes when compared to homes in these nearby markets.
 To compare Windsor’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

 Part of what drove Windsor’s strong price growth during the pandemic was its shortage of housing supply available for buyers.
 To end the 2021 year, Windsor-Essex had only 0.7 months of inventory, which meant that listed homes were selling in just under three weeks.
 Without new homes hitting the market, Windsor inventory would have disappeared in less than a month.
 When inventory levels are this low, prices have to rise on account of too many buyers bidding on too few properties.
 This leads to bidding wars and runaway prices, explaining part of why Windsor prices are double what they were 5 years ago.
-Over the trailing 5 years, Windsor-Essex has been a tight sellers’ market, with an average of only one and a half months of resale inventory.
+Over the trailing 5 years, Windsor-Essex has been a tight sellers’ market, with an average of two months of resale inventory.

 Community Overview